AnishaBeera/OIBSIP-Oasis-Infobyte-/README.md

 !pip install matplotlib

 ## Results
 The performance of the models is visualized using various plots.
-Below are some examples of visualizations created during the project:
+Below is an example of visualization created during the project:

 ## Pair Plot
 This pair plot visualizes the relationships between different features of the Iris dataset, colored by species.